sunnybeta/one4all/blind75/README.md

 Link: [Contains Duplicate](https://leetcode.com/problems/contains-duplicate/)

-*Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.*
+*Given an integer array `nums`, return `true` if any value appears at least twice in the array, and return `false` if every element is distinct.*

 <details>
 <summary>Solution</summary>